Good Faith Compliance

 Better Sooner Than Under Pressure

-Most organizations will eventually be forced to answer for AI use.
+Most organizations will eventually be asked to explain how AI is being used.

-The only question is whether they answer from a position of preparation or reaction.
+The only question is whether they answer from preparation or reaction.

 That is the wrong time to start building governance.